-This course provides students with the opportunity to undertake a study of Dance as an art form.
+This course provides students with the opportunity to study Dance as an art form.
 Students study three interrelated components; Performance, Composition and Appreciation.
 The Performance component is based on developing body skills within safe dance principles and performance quality.
 Composition involves learning the process of creating dances and the students will gain experience in choreographing for individuals and groups.
 Appreciation involves the study of seminal artists and works for their contribution to the development of dance.